 Determination of different catch made using the gears

 The different catches made using the seven (7) different gears identified in the study area as presented in Table 3.
-A total of seven (7) families of fish and thirteen (13) species of fishes were identified during the study period ranging from three Cichlidae, two Claridae, two Mormyridae, two Mochokidae , two Alestidae , one Claroteidae and one Citharinidae.
+A total of seven (7) families of fish and thirteen (13) species of fishes were identified during the study period.
 The fish species abundance revealed that Oreochromis, niloticus was the highest with (486), followed by Clarias gariepinus (350) while the lowest were Synodontis budgetti and Heterobranchus bidorsalis with (12) and (13) respectively.

 Table 3: Common catches of the different fishing gears used in the study area